8 Indicators That Your Friend Is Secretly Competing With You

 Mutual Trust Issues

 Decisions like sharing personal achievements or seeking advice can become difficult.
-A friend might worry that their success will not be genuinely celebrated but instead lead to jealousy or rivalry.
+A friend might worry that their success—such as an impressive career move—will not be genuinely celebrated but instead lead to jealousy or rivalry, especially if the other person feels insecure about their own career or impressive career.
+In some cases, a competitive friend might dismiss your achievements as "just a job," minimizing their significance and making it harder to feel supported.
 These concerns hinder the natural flow of support and encouragement that typically characterize strong friendships.

 Such trust issues can further escalate misunderstandings and conflicts.
 When each interaction is clouded by skepticism, the friendship’s foundation weakens.
 The erosion of trust can lead to a breakdown in communication and, ultimately, drive a wedge between the friends.